Pages

 • Since Wavelab shows you a visual representation of the audio, you can zoom straight to the meteor bursts without needing to play through the whole duration of the recording, making the task of listening very quick and simple.

-• Beware of shared programming on overnight networks which can carry the same music at the same time.
-Using Germany as an example, it is advisable to record ALL web streams on the frequency to be sure you don't identify the wrong stream.
-Also be aware that there are shared classical music programmes between different countries.
+• Beware of shared programming on overnight networks which can carry the same programming.
+Using Germany as an example, but you should be able to record ALL web streams from Germany in this example so you can be sure you have the identification correct.

 • Meteor scatter can bring in stations which are not typically received via any other propagation mode.
 Some FM DXers describe a 'gap' between the outer limits of tropospheric propagation and the shorter distances associated with E skip.
 From my location, just about all of those big transmitters in eastern parts of Germany have been received.